logo dark

 3. The End of the Beer Bar

-Breweries are gaining a new edge on building loyalty and community in their taprooms.
+Breweries are gaining a new edge in building loyalty and community in their taprooms.
 The days of selling 20 beers from other brewers in your bar are coming to an end.
 Instead, brewery taprooms featuring fewer, more localized options and space for connecting with strangers are the new normal.
 This means brewers can now find ways to build a following of loyal customers who come just for their beer.

 4. Fresh Designs